nullish/basil/README.md

 npm run basil <configName>
 ```

 This will instruct Basil to select the configuration with that name from `./config.json` and run a web scrape using all the input sources the configuration specifies.
-The output will be logged to STDOUT and , by default, `output/webscrape.csv`.
+The output will be logged to STDOUT and, by default, `output/webscrape.csv`.

 ### Available scripts